dbarzin/deming/docs/delegation.md

 Once an measurement has been carried out by an auditee, it changes status to "to be validated".

-This is shown by an hourglass next to the completion date in the list of measurements to be carried out:
+For other users, this is shown by an hourglass next to the completion date in the list of checks to be carried out:

 [<img src="/deming/images/d3.png" width="600">](/deming/images/d3.png)